 DENTAL ASSISTING: COURSE OF STUDY

-GRADE 10 RELATED- COURSE# DA2R 5 CREDITS Sophomore students study dental charting, oral anatomy, tooth morphology, tooth histology, tooth embryology and nutrition.
+GRADE 10 RELATED- COURSE# DA2R Sophomore students study dental charting, oral anatomy, tooth morphology, tooth histology, tooth embryology and microbiology.

-GRADE 11 RELATED- COURSE# DA3R 5 CREDITS Junior students study head and neck anatomy and the theory and safety practices of radiography.
+GRADE 11 RELATED- COURSE# DA3R Junior students study head and neck anatomy and the theory and safety practices of radiography.
 Juniors also begin work on their Junior/Senior Project.